 The Rule of Cool goes hand-in-hand with Bellisario’s Maxim (“Don’t examine this too closely—”) and tends to be one of the reasons energy weapons can do so many great things… because they do it with such awesomeness (unless you are the sort of person who believes that kinetic weapons are just better).

 Now, this isn’t to say that energy weapons shouldn’t be used.
 If applied correctly energy weapons are extremely effective when it comes to shooting a long ways off very quickly.
 And lasers don’t suffer from the inverse square law, so they’ll keep that same power on that target no matter how far away it is.
 The beam may spread a little, but this also means keeping the beam on the target longer.
 And particle beams, while having a shorter range than a laser, as well as following the inverse square law, will do a lot more damage to the target as the particles being fired have mass.

 Charged particle beams can also take out a ship through bremsstrahlug, or “breaking radiation”.
 Simply put, run your particles up to about a gigaelectronvolt (GeV) per nucleon, fire at your target, apply a couple of megajoules per square meter, and watch everything inside the target die.
 And die they will.
 Not just people, but electronics that aren’t heavily shielded will fry as well, since at 1 GeV the particles are acting like primary cosmic rays.
 How much radiation?
 About 500 Grays.
 How much do you need to kill a person?
-More than 30 Grays causes the instant onset of radiation sickness, killing them in a day.
+More than 30 Grays at one time will lead to the instant onset of radiation sickness, killing them in a day.
 You’d need a lot of shielding to defend against this type of weapon.